We needed to create an internal knowledge base, preferably based on a wiki-engine. The requirements were:

 $ sudo chown -R gollum:gollum /usr/local/share/gollum

-You’ll also need to set this path in the config.
+You’ll also need to set this path in the config or specify it on launch:

 Config